 Lease-up Time and Success Rate: The PHA will consider the percentage of families that are unable to locate suitable housing before the voucher expires and whether families are leaving the jurisdiction to find affordable housing.

-Effective dates of Changes-changes to payment standard amounts will be determined at time of update.
-The PHA will always ensure the payment standards will be within the basic range.effective on January 1st of every year, or within three months of the FMR effective date, whichever is earlier.
-The effective date is applicable both to HUD-required revisions and to discretionary revisions.
+Effective dates of changes to payment standard amounts will be determined at time of update.
+The PHA will always ensure the payment standards will be within the basic range..